 Cockington Green, about nine kilometers north of the city, is a favorite place to visit for families.
 Set amid pretty gardens and sprawling lawns, it's a picturesque English village in miniature, as well as a display of tiny buildings from around the world.
 Hop aboard the miniature steam train, explore the Waverley Dollhouse, and admire the tiny castles and cottages.

 Official site: http://www.cockingtongreen.com.au/

 Visit Canberra from Sydney

 Taking an organized tour is a convenient and time-efficient way to see all the top sites in the Australian capital.
 The full-day Canberra Day Trip from Sydney takes you on guided tours of top attractions like Parliament House, the Australian War Memorial, and the National Art Gallery, with a stop in the Southern Highlands along the way for morning tea.
 You can also snap a photo of Canberra from the top of Mount Ainslie.
-Select hotel pickup and drop-off, transport by air-conditioned coach with a live commentary, and entrance fees are all included in the tour.
+Hotel pickup and drop-off from select hotels, transport by air-conditioned coach with a live commentary, and entrance fees are all included in the tour.

 More Related Articles on PlanetWare.com

 More Places to Visit near Canberra: Feel like embracing winter and carving up some slopes?
 Less than a three-hour drive away from Canberra, you'll find some of Australia's top ski resorts.
 Visiting in the summer?
 You can explore The Kosciuszko Walk, one of the Australia's top hikes.
 If you need help deciding what other things to see and do during your visit Down Under, see our article on top Australian itineraries.